 Localisation to reach anyone in their local culture

 A misconception when doing business often sounds like this: why translate your website to other languages when everyone speaks English anyway?

 English is the number one language of the internet.
 However, relying solely on English isn’t enough when targeting new markets.
 Studies show that even in countries where people speak impeccable English, there’s a buying behaviour preference towards the customer’s native language.
 People simply prefer to buy products in their own language.

 On top of that, 56% of internet users say obtaining information in their own language is more important than price.
 Finally, 9 in 10 internet users always visit a website in their native language when the option is there, according to a survey conducted by the European Commission.

-By localising your material, you take all these factors into account and make sure that your target audience is addressed in the right way.
+By localising your material, you take all these factors into account and make sure that your intended target audience is addressed in the right way.
 Adapting to the customer’s native language and culture is a prerequisite for you in order to turn your local business into global business.

-Great ROI Expected
+Great ROI expected

-According to studies, having your website translated into local languages will result in an increase in conversion of about 70%.
+According to research, having your website translated into local languages will result in an increase in conversion of about 70%.
 In addition, a survey made by Common Sense Advisory, showed that companies having their website translated with a focus on localisation, have a 1,5 higher chance of witnessing an increase in revenue.
 For the fortune 500 companies, the chances of experiencing higher revenue increased by 2,04.